BadFishlers/BadFishlers/README.md

 <summary> $${\color{#5F9CB8} READ2 }$$  </summary>
 <br>

-i follow people who have cool githubs/ponies!! <br>
+i follow people who i find cool or have cool githubs/ponies!! <br>
 <br>
 big fan of PHIGHTING!, EDDSWORLD, TDU, TCF, OT, ROBLOX MYTHS or ROBLOX in general ok ok if your apart of these fandoms INT!! if you want <br>

 discord is (badfish._) if you want to contact me! <br>
+thank you for reading :P

 > first time decorating my github how did i dooo <br>
 > hi sour hi tuichuf hi mat >_<